 No. If using frozen salmon you’ll want to thaw it first.
 But don’t worry!
 Seafood thaws quickly!
 Just place it in its packaging in cool water for about 15 to 20 minutes.

-How to avoid overcooking salmon?
+How to avoid overcooking salmon

 Salmon (like most seafood) is easy to overcook.
 When overcooked it’s tough and dry – not pleasant!
 Perfectly cooked salmon should be opaque and flake easily with a fork.
 That’s what we’re going for here.

-5. Your finished salmon should be opaque.
+6. Your finished salmon should be opaque.
 When you press the top with a fork you’ll notice that it starts to flake apart.
 That means it’s ready!

-How to serve this delicious salmon?
+How to serve this healthy salmon recipe

 5 from 3 votes

-Pan Seared Chipotle Lime Salmon
+Easy Pan Seared Chipotle Lime Salmon

 Ingredients

-• 4 6-ounce salmon fillets
+• 4 6-ounce salmon fillets, room temperature

-• 1 tbsp olive oil
+• 1 tablespoon olive oil or avocado oil

-• 1/2 tsp salt
+• ½ teaspoon salt

-• 2 tbsp lime juice
+• 2 tablespoon lime juice

-• 2 tsp garlic, minced
+• 2 teaspoon garlic, minced

-• 1 tbsp fresh parsley, chopped
+• 1 tablespoon fresh parsley, chopped

 Instructions